-The continuous enhancement of corporate governance practices is pivotal towards realising the objectives of transparency, accountability, integrity and effective performance for Sapura Energy Berhad (“SEB” or the “Company”) and its subsidiaries (the “Group”), which are ultimately driven by the quest to increase shareholder value and harness investor interest.
-It is with the aim of enshrining the principles and best practices of corporate governance as promulgated by the Malaysian Code on Corporate Governance 2017 (the “Code”) that this Board Charter (the “Charter”) is established.
+The continuous enhancement of corporate governance practices is pivotal towards realising the objectives of transparency, accountability, integrity, effective performance and value creation for Sapura Energy Berhad and its subsidiaries, which are ultimately driven by the quest to harness investor interest and increase shareholder value.
+It is with the aim of enshrining the principles and best practices of corporate governance as promulgated by the Malaysian Code on Corporate Governance 2021 that this Board Charter is established.

 This Charter is designed to provide guidance and clarity for Directors and Management with regard to the role of the Board and its Committees, the requirements of Directors in carrying out their stewardship role and in discharging their fiduciary duties towards the Company as well as the Board’s operating practices.